*Home > Background

 Background

 Any site that pops up a notice telling you 'we respect your privacy' doesn't, or they wouldn't have to tell you.
 Normally the notice is followed by a request to plant cookies and 'other tracking technology' on your device in order to disrespect your privacy.
-Or worse, they tell you that by using their site your accept their use of cookies, etc. That's like telling you 'do not read this billboard'
+Or worse, they tell you that by using their site you accept their use of cookies, etc.

 - - -